botpress/botpress-examples/motivation-bot/README.md

 })
 ```

-**Note**: Actually, we only send a text message to validate that everything is working, but dont't worry, during next steps, we will customize it to send awesome random videos about each topic.
+**Note**: Actually, we only send a text message to validate that everything is working, but don't worry, during next steps, we will customize it to send awesome random videos about each topic.

 ### 13.

+### 14.

+### 15.

+### 16. Setup rivescript

+On web rivescript interface, you can customize any interactions of your bot.

+**Note**: Any messages that have been taken up by botpress-messenger will be ignore, but rivescript will proceed any others.

+### 17. Have fun!!!

+Building a bot with Botpress is simple as that!
+Just notice, it takes us exactly 3 hours and everything was done (code and tutorial)...

+Feel free to fork our bot, send pull requests, clone it, send any comments...

 ## Community